ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 a function.
 In the first case, the toolbox expects an array with one time series per added source, and the number of waveforms should match the number of defined locations.
-We can now add some activity to the point sources described above (here we use constant time series for simplicity):
+We can now add some activity to the point sources described above (using constant time series for simplicity):

 .. code-block:: python